abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *potantibus* from *poto, potare* is the present active participle, meaning to drink.

-      That man also transplant late elm trees in verse and a hard pear tree and black-thorns already bearing plums and a plane tree already serving shadows for those drinking.
+      That man also transplanted late elm trees in verse and a hard pear tree and black-thorns already bearing plums and a plane tree already serving shadows for those drinking.